Asthy247/Customer-Segmentation-Using-K-Means-Clustering-with-R/README.md

 **How KNN Works:**

-Choose the value of K: Determine the number of nearest neighbors to consider.
+**Choose the value of K:** Determine the number of nearest neighbors to consider.

-Calculate Distance: Calculate the distance between the new data point and all training data points.
+**Calculate Distance:** Calculate the distance between the new data point and all training data points.
 Common distance metrics include Euclidean distance and Manhattan distance.

-Select Nearest Neighbors: Identify the k nearest neighbors based on the calculated distances.
+**Select Nearest Neighbors:** Identify the k nearest neighbors based on the calculated distances.

-Classification: For classification, assign the new data point to the class that is most frequent among its k nearest neighbors.
+****Classification**: For classification, assign the new data point to the class that is most frequent among its k nearest neighbors.

-Regression: For regression, calculate the average value of the target variable for the k nearest neighbors and assign that value to the new data point.
+**Regression:** For regression, calculate the average value of the target variable for the k nearest neighbors and assign that value to the new data point.

 **Key Points:**